Setup & OrganizeCustom Fields

 Custom Fields

-Capture structured data alongside every post — ARR, urgency, account IDs, anything specific to how your team triages — without forcing it into the title or description.
+Capture structured data alongside every feedback post — ARR, urgency, account IDs, anything specific to how your team triages — without forcing it into the title or description.

 What Is a Custom Field?